DrAdrianDC/dr-adriandc.github.io/portfolio.md

 title: Portfolio
 ---

-You can take a look at my Portfolio and some of my projects in the link below.
+Check my Portfolio and some of my projects in the link below.

 [Data Science, AI and Machine Learning Portfolio](https://github.com/DrAdrianDC/Portfolio-Machine_Learning)